 By-the-minute calls are about US$6/minute, with no minimum.
 For instance, if we speak for 20 minutes, that’s ~$120.

-Coaching is US$1,000/month, which includes unlimited email support and a monthly check-in call.
+Coaching is US$1,500/month, which includes unlimited email support and a monthly check-in call.
 There’s no long-term contract; coaching is month-to-month.
-The first month is $2,500.
+The first month is $2,500, including the intake process.

 On-demand consulting is US$250/hour.
 Budgets are Agile, meaning you choose the dollar amount and I work on your top priorities first.
 Large-scale consulting projects are typically $15,000-25,000 plus travel, although I can sometimes do smaller scope projects for $5,000-10,000.

 Those are all in U.S. dollars.
-If you’re abroad, PayPal or TransferWise will convert your local currency for you based on the latest exchange rates.
+If you’re outside the U.S., PayPal or TransferWise will convert your local currency for you based on the latest exchange rates.

 How long have you been helping agencies?